CCMS-UCSD/GNPSDocumentation/docs/batchupload.md

 It must be noted that filenames must match exactly to those users are uploading.
 Filenames must also be unique, and can only contain numbers, letters, hyphens, underscores, and periods.
 All fields for each row must have some content -- blank fields are unacceptable.
 Fields other than filename also **cannot** contain return carriages or tabs.

+After the batch file has been completed please send the batch and MS data to Morgan (ccms-web@cs.ucsd.edu).

 ## Spectrum Upload

 Users will need to upload their files into GNPS.
 To do this please refer to the upload documentation [here](fileupload.md).